carlos940807/curriculum/README.md

-# curriculum
+# Curriculum Vitae Template

-Curriculum Vitae template
+Recommendation: Check that the selected compiler is XeLaTeX